 How to Make Baked Cajun Fries

-You can leave the skins on, if desired.
+PRO TIP: You can leave the skins on, if desired.
 I left mine on.
-Russet potatoes are great for this, though you can use pretty much any potato to make Baked Cajun French Fries.
+Russet potatoes are great for this, though you can use pretty much any potato to make baked Cajun french fries.

-Soak the Fries.
-Next, cover the potatoes in a large bowl with cold water and let them soak for at least 10 minutes.
+Soak the fries.
+Next, over the potatoes in a large bowl with cold water and let them soak for at least 10 minutes.
 60 minutes is better.

 Drain and Dry.
 Drain and pat the potatoes as dry as you can get them with paper towels.